Double Chocolate Zucchini Muffins

 - Preheat the oven to 350°; lightly grease or line a muffin tin with paper liners (or lightly grease an 8″ x 5″ loaf pan).

 - In a large bowl, beat the eggs, honey, oil, sugar, and vanilla until smooth.

 - Add the salt, baking soda, baking powder, espresso powder, cocoa, and flour to the wet ingredients, mixing until well combined.

 - Gently stir in the shredded zucchini and chocolate chips.

 - Scoop the batter into the prepared muffin tin or loaf pan.

 - Bake the muffins for 15-20 minutes, the loaf for 65-70 minutes, or until a toothpick inserted into the center comes out clean.

 I am in the market for a second muffin pan, so I was checking out the options on Amazon.
 I got totally distracted by the silicone muffin pans, especially this 24-pack of Silicone Baking Cups/Cupcake Liners (Amazon).
 I love the idea of ditching the paper cups, in favor of these reusable ones.
 I have never baked with silicone before, but the reviews are great.
-This product alone has over 500 reviews, with a 4.8/5 star rating!
-Does anyone have experience baking with silicone products?
+This product alone has over 1,900 reviews, with a 4.5/5 star rating!

 This post may contain affiliate links.
 See the disclosure policy for more information.